First National's commitment to privacy

 Limiting collection of personal information

-The personal information about you which we collect will be limited to that which is necessary for the purposes identified to you by us.
-Personal information will be collected by us by fair and lawful means.
+The personal information about you which we collect will be limited to what is necessary for the purposes identified to you by us.
+Personal information will be collected by us using fair and lawful means.

 How personal information may be shared by us

-We will not disclose your personal information without your consent, except as otherwise set out herein.
+We will not disclose your personal information without your consent, except as otherwise set out herein and as required or permitted by PIPEDA and other applicable provincial privacy laws.

-In the event that we sell or securitize your mortgage loan (for example, as part of the CMHC securitization program), we may disclose personal information to prospective investors or CMHC to facilitate such sale or securitization.
+In the event that we sell or securitize your mortgage loan (e.g. as part of the CMHC securitization program), we may disclose personal information to prospective investors or CMHC to facilitate such sale or securitization.

 - an investigation by law enforcement and regulatory authorities or self-regulatory organizations